Frisco, Pennsylvania

-Frisco is an unincorporated community in Franklin Township, Beaver County, Pennsylvania, United States.
+Frisco is an unincorporated community and census-designated place in Franklin Township, Beaver County, Pennsylvania, United States.
 A portion extends north into Perry Township in Lawrence County.
 It is located along Pennsylvania Route 288, southeast of Ellwood City.
-The area was the site of a tube mill during World War I.
+The area was the site of a tube mill during World War I. The population of Frisco was 914 as of the 2020 census.